petesolo/petesolo.github.io/README.md

-# binarypete.github.io
+# petesolo.github.io
-Home is my domain
+This is my domain